Myalgic encephalomyelitis/chronic fatigue syndrome: Differential diagnosis

 Some medical conditions have symptoms similar to ME/CFS.
 Diagnosis often involves clinical evaluation, testing, and specialist referrals to identify the correct condition.
 During the time other possible diagnoses are explored, advice can be given on symptom management to help prevent the condition from getting worse.
 Before a diagnosis of ME/CFS is confirmed, a waiting period is used to exclude acute medical conditions or symptoms which may resolve within that time frame.

 Possible differential diagnoses span a large set of specialties and depend on the medical history.
 Examples are infectious diseases, such as Epstein–Barr virus and Lyme disease, and neuroendocrine disorders, including diabetes and hypothyroidism.
-Blood disorders, such as anaemia, and some cancers may also present similar symptoms.
+Blood disorders, such as anemia, and some cancers may also present similar symptoms.
 Various rheumatological and autoimmune diseases, such as fibromyalgia, Sjögren's syndrome, lupus, and arthritis, may have overlapping symptoms with ME/CFS.
 Furthermore, it may be necessary to evaluate psychiatric diseases, such as depression or substance use disorder, as well as neurological disorders, such as narcolepsy, multiple sclerosis, and craniocervical instability.
 Finally, sleep disorders, coeliac disease, and side effects of medications may also explain symptoms.

 Joint and muscle pain without swelling or inflammation is a common feature of ME/CFS, but is more closely associated with fibromyalgia.
 Modern definitions of fibromyalgia not only include widespread pain but also fatigue, sleep disturbances, and cognitive issues.
 This makes it difficult to distinguish ME/CFS from fibromyalgia and the two are often co-diagnosed.

 Another common condition that often co-occurs with ME/CFS is hypermobile Ehlers–Danlos syndrome (EDS).
 Unlike ME/CFS, EDS is present from birth.
 People with ME/CFS are more often hypermobile compared to the general population.
 Sleep apnea may also co-occur with ME/CFS.
 However, many diagnostic criteria require ruling out sleep disorders before confirming a diagnosis of ME/CFS.

 Like with other chronic illnesses, depression and anxiety co-occur frequently with ME/CFS.
 Depression may be differentially diagnosed by the presence of feelings of worthlessness, the inability to feel pleasure, loss of interest, and/or guilt, and the absence of ME/CFS bodily symptoms such as autonomic dysfunction, pain, migraines, and PEM.
 People with chronic fatigue, which is not due to ME/CFS or other chronic illnesses, may be diagnosed with idiopathic (unexplained) chronic fatigue.